Saskatoon Freeway

 The Saskatoon Freeway (formerly the Saskatoon Perimeter Highway) is a proposed four-lane limited access highway in and adjacent to Saskatoon, Saskatchewan.
 The 55 km route will connect Highway 11 (south) with Highway 7, forming a partial ring road around the city of Saskatoon.
-When complete, it will serve as a replacement bypass route for the existing Circle Drive.
+When complete, it will serve as a replacement bypass route for the existing Circle Drive (with the exception of Circle's southwest segment).

 Route description

 The Saskatoon Freeway is expected to be a four-lane highway that begins at Highway 11 south of Saskatoon and connects with Highway 7 west of the city, and will consist of: